 The webinars are regularly recorded in order to provide them on our website for later retrieval.
 In order to avoid recording the real name of the participants, questions posed by participants during the seminar are not recorded.
 However, the orally repeated questions and the associated responses are recorded and provisioned for later access.
 However, the questions are reproduced orally only in anonymous form, disallowing any identification of the participants.

 If, along with registering for a webinar, you have also registered for our newsletter, we will also use your email address beyond account management.
 However, this only applies to our own advertising purposes, which are described in detail in the newsletter registration, until you cancel your newsletter subscription (objection option, Art.
 6 1(a) and (b) GDPR).
-The provisions in article V, “Collection, storage and utilization of usage data when visiting our website with registration and after log-in” and section 5 there, “Email newsletter and other direct advertising” apply accordingly.
+The regulations under Chapter V, “Collection, Storage and Utilization of Usage Data when Visiting our Website with Registration and after Login” and Section 5, “Email Newsletter and Other Direct Advertising.”

 1 Microsoft Way